twigglits/who-aids-prop/markdowndoc/simpact_cyan.md

    This refers to the value of $d_2$ in the expression for the hazard, providing a weight based on the number of partners of the uninfected person.
+ - `transmission.param.f1` (0):
+   This refers to the value of $f_1$ in the expression of the hazard.
+ - `transmission.param.f2` (0):
+   This refers to the value of $f_2$ in the expression of the hazard.
+ - `transmission.maxageref.diff` (1):
+   As explained above, the hazard does not use the real time dependency $t$, but refers to a reference time $t_{\rm ry}$ that needs to be synchronized periodically using the [synchronize reference year event](#syncrefyear).
+The program will abort if it detects that the last reference time synchronization was more than this amount of time ago, which by default is one year.

 <!--
 	eventtransmission.cpp